-In Louisiana, texting and driving has been illegal since 2008.
-As recently as July, 2018, the fines associated with distracted driving jumped to $500 for a first-time offense.
+In Louisiana, texting and driving have been illegal since 2008.
+As recently as July 2018, the fines associated with distracted driving jumped to $500 for a first-time offense.
 That amount increases to $1,000 for each subsequent time you are caught texting while driving.

 It’s not only texting and driving that is illegal in Louisiana.
 The law prohibits a number of other cell phone uses while driving, such as:

 - Posting to social media while driving

 - Using a cellphone in any way while driving in a school zone during posted hours.